dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 !!!
 Note:
     Again, the URL will be slightly different for you.

-Following this output, point your browser to the URL and append **/articles** to reach the actual application, in this case:
+Following this output, point your browser to the URL (prepend it with `http://` and append **/articles**) to reach the actual application, in this case:

 http://*rails-pgsql-persistent-my-test-project.cloudapps.**<YOUR-IP-HERE\>**.nip.io*/**articles**